Germany

 National target Updates

 In June 2021, in the wake of a Constitutional Court ruling that Germany’s climate targets were not strong enough, the government adopted an amendment to its 2019 climate law.
-Germany’s Constitutional Court had argued that the previous climate law from 2019 risked delaying action and putting too much burden on future generations.
-It asked for more clarity on the trajectory beyond 2030.
-The 2021 amendment of the climate revised the targets as follows (German Government, 2021b):
+The court ruled that the previous climate law from 2019 risked delaying action and putting too much burden on future generations, and asked for more clarity on the trajectory beyond 2030.

 • 65% national emissions reduction below 1990 levels excl.
 LULUCF by 2030 – up from a 55% reduction in the 2019 climate law